matsengrp/dasm-epistasis-experiments/preflight.md

 ### Stage 3 (?)
 If we have systemic predictions of epistasis that work, we can use this to widen our understanding of their general evolutionary process:
-- How prevalant is epistasis and in what sections of the antibody?
+- How prevalent is epistasis and in what sections of the antibody?
 - What order interactions do we see (first, >2)
 - Are the epistasis interaction global or local?
 See https://www.pnas.org/doi/full/10.1073/pnas.1804015115 and https://www.pnas.org/doi/10.1073/pnas.2413884122.